Julia Trotzki

 Chili pepper rim: Slightly spicy, but not too dominant.
 Perfectly balanced with the fruity citrus notes.

-Fresh oranges + peels: Provides more aroma than just juice alone.
+Fresh oranges + peel: Provides more aroma than just juice alone.

 Variant 2: Creative Margarita with a Twist – Herbs and Grapefruit

-If the classic Margarita is too predictable for you and you already know the Valencia Margarita, try this version: a Margarita with herbal freshness and grapefruit instead of orange.
-Perfect for those who prefer it a little more bitter and exciting.
+If the classic Margarita feels too predictable and you're already familiar with the Valencia Margarita, try this version: a Margarita with herbal freshness and grapefruit instead of orange.
+Perfect for those who prefer a slightly bitter and more exciting flavor.

 Grapefruit-Rosemary Margarita Recipe